Cyber Security

 Our approach1

-Woodside’s approach to cybersecurity remains multi-faceted and dynamic to reflect the changing cyber threat landscape.
+Woodside's approach to Cyber Security remains multi-faceted and dynamic to reflect the changing cyber threat landscape and our expanding global operating footprint.
 Our cyber program includes focusing on protecting data and securely connecting Operational Technology while tightly managing, verifying and assuring vital systems.
 We have invested in strong internal cyber capability that aims to protect our people, assets, reputation and brand.
 We collaborate with peers, government and our partners to build and maintain the right culture, processes and technology.

 Woodside's global response capability continues to develop and mature to provide appropriate response capability across all our assets.
 We prioritise the safety and security of our people, assets, reputation and brand in all of our locations.